serek4/H4AsyncMQTT/docs/mqtt5.md

 ```

-**Note:** Unimplemented feature, if really needed please do inform us.
+**Note:** Unimplemented authenticators, if really needed please do inform us.

 ### Other APIs